tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      - value non-null — `null` is for absent; if also for value, incompatible with the operation that use `synchronized` on the old value
      - put — `synchronized` on the old value, CAS if `null`
      - replace — `synchronized` on the old value
-     - lambda — `synchronized` on the old value, if `null`, CAS a dummy value and `synchronized` on the dummy value, compute lambda, set computed value, exit lock block
+     - lambda — `synchronized` on the old value, if `null`, CAS put a dummy value and `synchronized` on the dummy value, compute lambda, set computed value, then exit
      - use `ConcurrentHashMap<String, LongAdder>` with `putIfAbsent`
        ```java
        map.putIfAbsent(word, new LongAdder()).increment();
        map.computeIfAbsent(word, k -> new LongAdder()).increment(); // better
        ```
-   - `parallelismThreshold` of bulk operations — if the map contains more elements than the threshold, the bulk operation is parallelized, fully utilize the `ForkJoinPool.commonPool()` if set to 1
+   - `parallelismThreshold` parameter of bulk operations — if the map contains more elements than the threshold, the bulk operation is parallelized, fully utilize the `ForkJoinPool.commonPool()` if set to 1
    - `java.util.concurrent.ConcurrentMap`
      ```java
      public interface ConcurrentMap<K,V> extends Map<K,V>